-Declaration of Conformity with Regard to EU Directive 2014/53/EU (Radio Equipment Directive, RED) and UK regulation
+Declaration of Conformity with Regard to EU Directive 2014/53/EU (Radio Equipment Directive, RED) and UK Radio Equipment Regulations 2017

-- Compliance information for wireless products relevant to the EU, United Kingdom and other Countries following the EU Directive 2014/53/EU (RED) and UK regulation.
+- Compliance information for wireless products relevant to the EU, United Kingdom and other Countries following the EU Directive 2014/53/EU (RED) and UK regulation 2017 SI 2017-1206.
 And this product may be used in all EU countries (and other countries following the EU Directive 2014/53/EU) and United Kingdom without any limitation except for the countries mentioned below table: - In the majority of the EU and other European countries, the 5GHz bands have been made available for the use of wireless local area networks (LANs).
 Later in this document you will find an overview of countries in which additional restrictions or requirements or both are applicable.
 The requirements for any country may evolve.
 Zyxel recommends that you check with the local authorities for the latest status of their national regulations for the 5GHz wireless LANs.

-If this device for operation in the band 5150-5350 MHz, it is for indoor use only. - This equipment should be installed and operated with a minimum distance of 20 cm between the radio equipment and your body. - The maximum RF power operating for each band as follows:
+If this device operates in the 5150-5350 MHz band, it is for indoor use only. - This equipment should be installed and operated with a minimum distance of 20 cm between the radio equipment and your body. - The maximum RF operating power for each band is as follows: